 Designated as a key topic for EVVAGRI: no equivalentUN Sustainable Development Goals (SDGs), No. 8: Decent working conditions and economic growth; No. 9: Industry, Innovation and Infrastructure

 Management approach – our why:

-The age of the digitally networked company has long since begun – from production (keyword "Industry 4.0") to IT and from administrative processes to customer applications.
+Digital networking has already found its way everywhere – from production (keyword "Industry 4.0") to IT and from administrative processes to customer applications.
 EVVA has always focused on state-of-the-art technologies throughout the company's history – and thanks to a high demand, it has also become a reliable employer for a growing workforce.
 EVVA's management has included the digitalisation strategy in its top goals, and in the coming years numerous processes will be automated and new digitalisation projects implemented.
 The impact of digitalisation in general and EVVA projects in particular are considerable.
-This is why digitalisation has been identified as a key sustainability topic in stakeholder dialogue.
+This is why digitalisation has been identified as a key sustainability topic.

 more efficient processes, e.g. through automatic error detection.
 Waste (such as in key production) has been constantly reduced over the last years;

 better flow of information between IT systems and manufacturing machines.
 The prerequisite for optimal data exchange is uniform IT infrastructures and compatible interfaces;